real-n3o/zns/README.md

 ## Contracts

-Contracts should be deployed to the blockchain in the following order:
+ZNS is made up of four primary contracts that should be deployed in the following order:

 ***Registrar***